kratoluka/MovieList/readme.md

 Application runs in docker to enable use of crontab for periodic tasks.
 Periodically loads a list of movies from API into sqlite3 database.
 Displays a simple front-end to show the movies from database and their information.
-Allows for sorting a filtering of movies.
+Allows for sorting and filtering of movies.

 Run `docker-compose up` to start the docker.